Search Engine Optimisation (SEO)

 On-page vs Off-page SEO

-The first four are part of what’s known as your “On-page SEO” – in other words the stuff that we’ve got direct, immediate control over.
+The first four in that list are part of what’s known as your “On-page SEO” – in other words the stuff that we’ve got direct, immediate control over.
 We can restructure the text, make it responsive, make sure all the images are relevant and have titles that make sense (“Picture-of-dog-being-groomed.jpg” rather than “1865746257.jpg”), add a security certificate, that sort of thing.

 The fifth is part of the “Off-page SEO”, which is harder to control because it largely relies on other people/sites, but we can certainly influence it!
 One way to think of Off-page SEO is that it’s like votes – lots of links to your page are lots of votes for your content.
 Some of those votes don’t count, some count double or triple, and some count hugely because the site they come from is itself highly rated.